 Goal: Surround your child with language through talking, singing, stories, and audio books.

-1. Make Up Your Own Stories – tap into your child’s active imaginations.
+1. Make Up Your Own Stories – Tap into your child’s active imagination.
 Princesses!
 Trains!
 Tell stories about their day or when they were little.
 They love stories where they are the main character.

 2. Audio Books – This is great for rest time, long car rides, down-time at home, or just when you’re too tired to talk.
 Audio books allow children to hear books above their reading level.
 Bonus: Children have increased vocabulary when they listen to stories.
-For a detailed list of great audio books by age, click here.
+Here’s a detailed list of great audio books by age.